MiroPalmu/homepage/docs/async_git_stash_workflow.rst

 Async git-stash workflow enables test test-driven development
 -------------------------------------------------------------

+Edit: some comments about this post at `Hacker News <https://news.ycombinator.com/item?id=40972488>`_.

 This blog post is showcase of a workflow aimed for developing systems and its consisting components following test-driven development.